psusecurity/psusecurity.github.io/README.md

 2. How many program header entries does it have?
 3. What's the value of address 0xXXXXXXXX in the coredump?

-## P4: Coredump with source code and binary
+## Problem 2: Coredump with source code and binary (Non-corrupted coredump)

 Given Coredump with binary and Source code, try to catch the root cause;

-## P5: Coredump with only binary
+## Problem 3: Coredump with source code and binary (Corrupted coredump)

 Given Coredump with binary and Source code, try to catch the root cause;

+## Problem 4: Coredump with only binary (Corrupted coredump)

+Given Coredump with binary and Source code, try to catch the root cause;

+## Tips

+1.Q : How to turn off ASLR?
+  A : `echo 0 | sudo tee /proc/sys/kernel/randomize_va_space`

 ## References